KhangxLi/RPG-Dungeon/README.md

 # RPG-Dungeon
 Text-based survival rpg that plays a bit like pokemon.
 This game consolidates all the material I've learned in my first programming course: OOP with Java.
 This includes Classes and Arrays.
 It is played in the command-line.
 Java is needed to run the program.
+It is easier to follow in an IDE since reading text in a terminal is a little hard.

 ### Game Instructions